 If your first contact is with individual Governors, you may be asked to take up your concerns with the Headteacher or the appropriate member of staff.
-A Governor should not be made aware of a potential complaint as they may be required to sit on a panel in the event of a formal hearing (2nd stage) and should be impartial.
+A Governor should not be made aware of a potential complaint as they may be required to sit on a Panel in the event of a formal hearing (Stage Two) and should be impartial.

 If your complaint is about the Headteacher, you should write to the Chair of Governors at the school.
-If your child has Special Educational Needs (SEN) you might find it helpful to talk to the Special Educational Needs Co-ordinator (SENCo) at your child's school or your named Special Needs Officer if your child has a Statement.
-A Parent Partnership Supporter may also be able to help you.
+If your child has a Statement of Special Educational Needs (SEN) or an Education, Health and Care Plan (EHCP) you might find it helpful to talk to the Special Educational Needs Co-ordinator (SENCo) at your child's school or your child's named Special Needs Officer.
+The SEND Information Advice and Support Service (SENDIASS) may also be able to help you.

-If parents who have not yet complained to their child's school contact the Local Authority, Council Officers will ask the complainant for their written consent to share information regarding their complaint with the school in question.
-If the complainant declines to provide their consent, the matter will not be taken any further.
-If consent is provided, the Council will pass the complainant's concerns onto the school.
+If you have not yet raised your concerns with the school in question but contact the Local Authority instead, Council Officers will ask you for your written consent to share information regarding your complaint with the school.
+If you decline to provide your consent, the matter will not be taken any further.
+If you do provide consent, the Council will pass your concerns onto the school for action by either school staff or governors.